 The user name is admin.
 The password is the one that you specified the first time that you logged in.
 The user name and password are case-sensitive.

-5. In the Internet Port pane, click the Show Statistics button.
+- Click the ADVANCED tab.
+The ADVANCED Home page displays. - 5.
+In the Internet Port pane, click the Show Statistics button.

 The Show Statistics window opens and displays following information: